 It’s a good idea to start talking to your child early on about the effects and dangers of drugs and alcohol.
 You can help them to feel strong and independent enough to be able to say no.

 Talking about alcohol

 Research shows that children as young as seven understand about alcohol and its effects.
-Giving your child the facts from an early age makes sure they have accurate information to understand or challenge what their friends tell them and make responsible drinking decisions when they are faced with them.
+Giving your child the facts from an early age ensures they have accurate information to understand or challenge what their friends tell them.
+They will be more likely to make responsible drinking decisions when they are faced with them.

 It’s important to remember that children learn about acceptable behaviour by observing and copying your behaviour, and what they see at home helps children think about how they’ll drink alcohol as an adult.
 When it comes to drinking it really is a case of leading by example.
 There’s evidence that children whose parents drink moderately in front of them are less likely to drink to excess.

 As children get older they are more influenced by their friends and this can turn into pressure to drink.
 Prepare them for this by letting them know not everyone their age is drinking and they shouldn’t ever feel they have to drink to fit in.
 Despite the growing influence of their friends, you can still have a positive effect on your child’s attitudes and behaviour towards alcohol.
 But you need to be realistic – a total alcohol ban may encourage risky or secretive behaviour.

 It’s never too late to start talking to your child about alcohol.
 Even if they’ve already started drinking it’s important to have open discussions about handling peer pressure, avoiding risky behaviour and how to stay safe.